Florida moratorium on court-ordered evictions extended

 Marion and Robinson worry they will be forced out of their apartment.

-They’re hoping Florida Gov. Ron DeSantis will extend the eviction moratorium because the pair does not know where they’d go if they were lost their apartment.
+They do not know where they'd go if they lost their apartment.

 Robinson added, "Our friends are like, they have kids and stuff, so it would be hard."